-The 'dig' (Domain Information Gropper) command is one of the tool which is frequently used to troubleshoot DNS and BIND configurations.
+The ‘dig’ (Domain Information Gropper) command is one of the tools which is frequently used to troubleshoot DNS and BIND configurations.
 Its main purpose is to perform DNS lookups and query DNS servers.
-Though the subject is vast, i decided to blog some DNS stuffs under the 'Bind and DNS tools' category which i just created.
-I will keep on updating this article as i keep on finding interesting dig commands.
+Though the subject is vast, I decided to blog some DNS stuff under the ‘Bind and DNS tools’ category which I just created.
+I will keep on updating this article as I keep on finding interesting dig commands.

 2. The header section starts here.
 Several files in /etc/ld.so.* is being read and the dig command will also launch a uname with the argument sys and node.
 The uname is already inbuilt in the code of the dig command.
 It then reads the /etc/resolv.conf